glaubermagal/geekoffee/content/posts/handle-error-from-settimeout.md

 cover = ""
 tags = ["JavaScript"]
 slug = "handle-error-from-settimeout"
-description = "A tip about how to deal with setTimeout and try/catch block" showFullContent = false
+description = "How to deal with setTimeout and try/catch block" showFullContent = false showComments = true
 +++

 This block of code does not work: